funkybob/django-nap/docs/mapper/index.rst

    .. attribute:: required

       Default: {}
-      The list of overrides of default required values for fields inferred from the model.
-It does not influence @field declarations.
+      A map to override required values for fields auto-created from the Model.

    .. attribute:: readonly
       The list of fields which are read only.